siddhuwarrier/aws-api/README.md

 ## API Documentation

 > NOTE: I would replace this with Swagger or something similar in production.
+An alternate option would be to use a GraphQL API such as https://edge.us.cdo.cisco.com/api-explorer)

 | Endpoint        | Params | Response  |
 | ------------- |:-------------:| -----:|